siamhyde/Hyde-Procurement-Intelligence/README.md

 I was the Kitchen Manager.
 I lived the friction firsthand.

 Operating under uncertainty is the norm:

-Trying to make sure the kitchen has enough for the week, under-ordering, over-ordering, fast decisions in an environment that rarely gives you clean signals.
+trying to make sure the kitchen has enough for the week, under-ordering, over-ordering, fast decisions in an environment that rarely gives you clean signals.

 In hospitality SMBs, you are focused on surviving, not optimising.